m-irfan-km-rjk/Html-bulk-mail-sender/README.md

-Here is a clean, professional **GitHub README.md** for your email-sending GUI project.
-You can copy–paste this directly into your repository.

----

 # 📧 Bulk Email Sender (with HTML Templates, Placeholders & Attachments)

 A Python-based GUI application for sending personalized bulk emails using **CSV data**, **HTML templates**, and **file attachments**.